SAthamnah/VRBluiTouchInteraction/README.md

 <img width="461" alt="image" src="https://github.com/user-attachments/assets/2e82f7cb-334c-4536-b2a9-2ae694ad0738" />

 ___
-3. Use a branch component to destingush if one finger is touching the screen, two fingers are touching the screen, or more.
-If one is toucing we do a Tap gesture or a Pan gesture, if two are touching we do a pinch/strich gesture, if more we do nothing.
+3. Use a branch component to distinguish if one finger is touching the screen, two fingers are touching the screen, or more.
+If one is touching, we do a Tap gesture or a Pan gesture, if two are touching we do a pinch/stretch gesture, if more we do nothing.

 <img width="581" alt="image" src="https://github.com/user-attachments/assets/07d2e51f-31fa-40f2-b205-005d3651f052" />

 ___
 #### Tap and Pan Gestures
-To do a pan or a tap, we need to use three mouse events "Trigger Left Mouse Down" then "Trigger Mouse Move" and when the overlap ends we use "Trigger Left Mouse up" to finish the gesture.
+To do a pan or a tap, we need to use three mouse events "Trigger Left Mouse Down" then "Trigger Mouse Move" and when the overlap ends, we use "Trigger Left Mouse up" to finish the gesture.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/10397313-ff42-4eb5-8446-6c5047937920" />
 <img width="509" alt="image" src="https://github.com/user-attachments/assets/630583c2-c893-49b8-8fa6-9dfce8a9d18e" />

 ___
-4. To use these functions we need to copy the function "GetBlui" from "InteractableBluiWidgetActor" from "Blui Content" in the content browser, paste the function in our VRTablet Actor functions section.
+4. To use these functions, we need to copy the function "GetBlui" from "InteractableBluiWidgetActor" from "Blui Content" in the content browser, paste the function in our VRTablet Actor functions section.
 Drag and drop the screen component to replace the widget after copying.
 Drag and drop the function to the graph and connect it to the target of the ones we have already.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/aaff0a3c-4db2-4341-a098-252b2f869815" />
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/7ec4862a-9d6b-48d7-baab-57aa91a86cad" />